 Let your dog dip their paws into the East River at Pebble Beach.

-Located in the Main Street section of Brooklyn Bridge Park, the beach provides access to the water’s edge, where you can relax and enjoy spectacular views of the bridge and Lower Manhattan.
+Located in the Main Street section of Brooklyn Bridge Park, the beach provides access to the water’s edge, where you can relax and enjoy spectacular views of the Brooklyn bridge, Manhattan bridge, and Lower Manhattan.

 Head here to cool down after a visit to the nearby Main Street dog run.